flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 ### OXYGEN TMR RESET pushbutton

-The maintenance crew uses this pushbutton to reset the control circuit, after the system has operated.
+The maintenance crew uses this pushbutton to reset the control circuit, after the system is already in operation.

 - ON: The PASSENGER SYS ON light goes off.
 - FAULT: when the door latch solenoids are energized for more than 30s this light comes on in white.